 Visitor Centers and Campgrounds

-As of Saturday, March 14, 2020, agency managed visitor centers and campgrounds throughout the state parks system have temporarily closed until Monday, May 4, 2020, at which time the closure of these facilities will be reassessed.
+As of Saturday, March 14, 2020, agency managed visitor centers throughout the state parks system have temporarily closed until June 7, 2020, at which time the closure of these facilities will be reassessed.

 Agency managed golf courses (Ponkapoag Golf Course in the Town of Canton and the Leo J. Martin Golf Course in the Town of Weston) have not yet opened for the season.
 All golf related activities are prohibited.

 As of Saturday, March 14, 2020, all agency owned ice rinks throughout the Commonwealth have closed to the public.
 DCR managed ice rinks have permanently closed for the season (these rinks were previously scheduled to closed on Sunday, March 22, 2020).
 Agency rinks operated by third parties are closed until Monday, May 18, 2020, at which time the closure of ice rinks will be reassessed.
 Additionally, during the temporary closure all associated events at these locations are cancelled.